 6. Keep Up To Date with Security Guidelines

 The thing about mobile app security is that the guidelines for it change often—especially when there is a major operating system for Android or iOS released.
 Keeping up with all of those best practices is no easy task, especially if you’re not a native mobile developer or a mobile security expert.

 Enter Ionic’s Identity Vault

 Identity Vault is an all-in-one identity management system offered by Ionic.
 It combines all of those biometric authentication possibilities with the best practices and secure storage token features mentioned above.
-It’s a convenient and easy one-stop solution for all of your mobile app security needs as many of the best practices such as background screen obfuscation and session timeout are handled for you.
+It’s a convenient and easy mobile app security solution.
+Our one-stop solution handles many of the best practices for you such as background screen obfuscation and session timeout.